 }

 Make sure to replace the placeholders in the code with your actual PostgreSQL database credentials.
-If you own a paid license of dotConnect for PostgreSQL, include the license key in the code.
+If you have the paid license of dotConnect for PostgreSQL, include the license key in the code.

 Update the connection string